 Delicious Dairy Alternatives:

 Next, I swapped out dairy for dairy alternatives that were full of nutrients.
 I learned how to make homemade almond milk using 2 simple ingredients: almond butter and filtered water.
 By the way, if you add a little bit of vanilla and maple syrup to the almond milk it will taste better than the store bought “vanilla and sweetened almond milk” without all the additives.
-If you love cashews, you can make dairy free sour cream that has a better flavor profile than dairy-based sour cream.

 Healthy Swaps for Refined Sugar: